Call Centre Olympics: Fair Go tests bank call centre response times

 "It's an easy crime for an offender.. they're just sitting back laughing, 'woo-hoo, look at New Zealand, let's target them in the middle of the night.'

-"It's not that guy in a hoodie stuck in his little room; these are organised crime rings that are well documented overseas.and if we are just going to let them get away that's just crazy."
+"It's not that guy in a hoodie stuck in his little room; these are organised crime rings that are well documented overseas.
+If we are just going to let them get away that's just crazy."

 SHARE ME